Antarctica/Climbing/Hack/Humor/Photo Navigation: < Previous or Next >

 "Nothing in biology makes sense except in the light of evolution." — Theodosius Dobzhansky (1973).

-"You care for nothing but shooting, dogs, and rat-catching." — Charles Darwin's father.
+"You care for nothing but shooting, dogs, and rat-catching." — Charles Darwin's father, to him.

 "Creationism is not a scientific alternative to natural selection any more than the stork theory is an alternative to sexual reproduction." — Hayes, 1996.